michielvaneerd/mve.notification/README.md

 # mve.notification

-This Titanium mve.notification module makes it possible to schedule local notifications on Android.
+This Titanium module makes it possible to schedule local notifications on Android.

 ## Getting Started

 1. Build this project or download the module from the `dist` directory.
 2. Require the module.
 3. Call `setChannel` once.
-4. Call `scheduleNotification` for each notification you want to schedule.
+4. Call `scheduleNotification` for each notification (or repeated notifications) you want to schedule.

 ## API